island-is/island.is/libs/auth-api-lib/seeders/README.md

 You can define clients and scopes for production using seed migrations in the `seeders/data` folder.

-These are generally for "island.is" clients and scopes that need to be deployed to our dev, staging and prod environments.
+These are generally "island.is" clients and scopes that need to be deployed to our dev, staging and prod environments.
 Other organisations will eventually get access to a self-service interface and should not need to manage their data in all IDS environments.

 ## Defining seed migrations

 First, create a TypeScript module with a file name describing your new client or scope, prefixed with `client-` or `scope-` respectively.
 E.g. `scooe-finance.ts`.

 {% hint style="info" %}
 The filename is important in that Sequelize uses the filename to deduplicate seed migrations.
-Each seed migration is run only once in each environment.
+Each seed migration runs only once in each environment.
+This means you should avoid renaming migrations after they've run in some environments.
+{% endhint %}

+{% hint style="info" %}
-Also, the seed migrations run in alphabetized order based on file names.
-Generally we need to seed `clients` before seeding `scopes` which is the reason for these filename prefixes.
+Seed migrations run in alphabetized order based on file names, which means that `client-*.ts` migrations are run before `scope-*.ts` migrations.

+If you're creating data that is connected and migrated in the same release, make sure that one (e.g. the client) is created first and then connect them when creating the other one (e.g. the `addToClients` option on the scope).
 {% endhint %}

 {% hint style="warning" %}